jaketodoroki/tamagotchi/README.md

 ---
 ## Future enhancemennts:
-I would like to add a level up function, that changes the state of the pet similar to the original tamagotchi, i would also like to add music.
+I would like to add a level up function, that changes the state of the pet similar to the original tamagotchi, I would also like to add music.

 ---
 ## deployment link: